Art605/Taxi-Data-Engineering-Project/README.md

 ### **1. Data Collection**

 The dataset used in this project is the **Yellow Taxi Trip Data** from **New York City**.
 This dataset is publicly available and contains trip details such as pickup/dropoff times, trip distance, fare amounts, etc. The data was stored in **Google Cloud Storage (GCS)** in **Parquet** format for efficient reading and storage.
-The raw data file is located at `gs://nyc-taxi-data-arthi/input-data/yellow_tripdata_2024-01.parquet`.

 ### **2. Data Processing**